EvanTheCanadian/CarND-Vehicle-Detection/README.md

 **Vehicle Detection Project**

+If you're just interested in the result video, [click here!](https://youtu.be/GN0yOMfmp7c)

 The goals / steps of this project are the following:

 * Perform a Histogram of Oriented Gradients (HOG) feature extraction on a labeled training set of images and train a classifier: Linear SVM classifier